NordicTrack: Founding: 1970s

-NordicTrack was founded by Edward and Florence Pauls in 1975, when Ed Pauls invented the original NordicTrack ski machine in his garage in Chaska, Minnesota, in an effort to train for the local VJC cross-country ski race.
-Ed Pauls was an engineer, usually got home after dark, and was motivated to beat his Swedish friend in the race.
-At the time, the Pauls were making the Flip Ski (a crutch ski used by leg-handicapped downhill skiers) as a part-time mail order business in their basement.
+NordicTrack was founded by Edward and Florence Pauls in 1975, when Ed Pauls invented the original NordicTrack ski machine in his garage in Chaska, Minnesota, to train for the local VJC cross-country ski race.
+Ed Pauls was an engineer who usually got home after dark and was motivated to beat a Swedish friend in the race.
+At the time, the Pauls were making the Flip Ski (a crutch ski used by leg-handicapped downhill skiers) as a part-time mail-order business in their basement.
 Several of their first machines were branded "Nordic Jock", as their original market was anticipated to be college ski racers.
-The product's name was changed to NordicTrack.
+The product was later renamed NordicTrack.
 In 1976, the NordicTrack was patented.

-The company was moved to the Jonathan industrial park in Chaska, where it first rented and later built a number of buildings for manufacturing, mail and phone sales, and warehousing.
+The company moved to the Jonathan industrial park in Chaska, where it first rented and later constructed buildings for manufacturing, mail- and phone-order sales, and warehousing.
 The sales concept was mail-order.

-Ads were placed in magazines, including Smithsonian, National Geographic, The New Yorker, and The Wall Street Journal.
-The ads were different in that they were mostly script explaining the benefits of cardiovascular exercise, and usually a small picture of the machine being used.
+Advertisements were placed in magazines, including Smithsonian, National Geographic, The New Yorker, and The Wall Street Journal.
+The advertisements were distinct in that they consisted primarily of text explaining the benefits of cardiovascular exercise, typically accompanied by a small picture of the machine in use.

-The company was built and operated on the cash-and carry basis, and no money was ever borrowed during the Pauls' ownership from 1975 to 1986.
+The company was built and operated on the cash-and-carry basis, and no money was ever borrowed during the Pauls' ownership from 1975 to 1986.